1950s-1960s

 The Shrinking Woman and other stories

 Edited by Meenakshi Varma & Annie Chandy Mathew.
-Launched at the Reliance TimeOut Bookstore, Bangalore and unvieled by Teresa Bhattacharya, former Chief Minister, Karnataka State
+Launched at the Reliance TimeOut Bookstore, Bangalore and unveiled by Teresa Bhattacharya, former Chief Minister of Karnataka.

 Unison Publications, 2009